I have published a new book that is entitled

 where the dregs of the snow were most abundant.
 It lay in crusty, granular

-patches, vitrified by a week of partially melting and freezing every day.
+patches, vitrified by a week of partially melting and freezing every day and

+night.
+He walked along the pathway through the trees until he came to an open

+patch of grass with a number of logs one could sit on.
+The overcast was

+had sustained throughout the history of the solar system in a bath of fire.
 He

-walked along the pathway through the trees until he came to an open patch of

-grass with a number of logs one could sit on.
-The overcast was breaking up and

-throughout the history of the solar system in a bath of fire.
-He then noticed

-that there was a man sitting on one of the logs on the far side of the glade;
+then noticed that there was a man sitting on one of the logs on the far side of

-Brendan had seen him when he'd sat down.
-The figure was the size of an adult
+the glade; Brendan had seen him when he'd sat down.
+The figure was the size of

 Creek Park Wellington

-stood up and walked over towards him, hardly daring to hope.
-The man lifted his
+up and walked over towards him, hardly daring to hope.
+The man lifted his head

 "Hello, Brendan." said the old Indian.